CT56567/pleasy/README.md

 # STRUCTURE

-Currently each site is stored under /var/www/sitename, eg /var/www/d9 When a site is backuped up 'pl backup d9' the backup is stored in pleasy/sitebackups/d9 The backup title includes the time and git reference.f This backup can then be restored to another site eg 'pl restore d9 stg_d9'.
+Currently each site is stored under /var/www/oc/sitename, eg /var/www/d9 When a site is backuped up 'pl backup d9' the backup is stored in pleasy/sitebackups/d9 The backup title includes the time and git reference.
+This backup can then be restored to another site eg 'pl restore d9 stg_d9'.
 This command will list all the backups and you can choose which one to restore.